If a house is divided against itself, that house cannot stand.” Mark 3:25

 “December 7th.
 A day that will live in infinity.”
 Though it was before my time I know the story well.
 It was a beautiful morning in Pearl Harbor.
 Those who weren’t painting the ships or swabbing the decks of the powerful U.S. Navy Pacific Fleet were home enjoying a round of golf or a tropical breakfast.
 And then, at 7:55 in the morning local time, without warning or provocation, bombers, fighters and torpedo bombers of the Imperial Japanese Navy swept in.
 They began to systematically destroy the American fleet and its supporting aircraft.
 That morning thousands of sailors and civilians lost their lives and thousands more were wounded.
 Over eleven hundred sailors died instantly when a single bomb hit the ammunition magazine on the battleship Arizona.

 First, is the power of unity.
 Before the Pearl Harbor attack the nation was clearly divided over the war.
 After the attack, the nation pulled together on a unified front to protect and defend—first the United States, and second, the millions of innocent people being oppressed by Germany, Japan, and Italy.
-It is tragic that it took a Pearl Harbor to bring the nation together but if America had entered the war divided the outcome would have been much different.
+It is tragic that it took a Pearl Harbor to bring the nation together but if America had entered the war divided, the outcome would have been much different.
 Today, we need to understand that it is time to come together again.
-We have allowed a virus named COVID-19, a contested national election, and blatant racism to divide our country.
 Jesus said that a house divided against itself cannot stand.
 Neither can families.
 Neither can churches.
-We must come together, or we will fall apart.
+We must come together, or we will fall together.

 Last, is the power of wisdom.
 There is not much debate that storm clouds were gathering in the days leading up to December 7th.
 Some would say that there was blatant evidence that an attack was coming.
 Sadly, those warning signs were largely ignored, and the cost was horrendous.
 Today, right now, there is something we need to remember.
 There is one enemy, and it is not our neighbor, not our brother or sister in church, and not even the person who belongs to another political party.
 The enemy is Satan, who wants nothing more than to destroy us.
 Jesus said, “The thief comes to steal, kill and destroy.”
 It was true when He said it…it is true today.
 The second part of that verse is filled with hope.
 Jesus said, “I have come that you might have life and have it more abundantly.”